oracle-livelabs/apex/online-book-store-app/7-create-shop-cart/7-create-shop-cart.md

         - Advanced Formatting:: **Toggle On**

-        - HTML Expression: Copy and Paste the below HTML Code:
+        - HTML Expression: Copy and paste the below HTML Code:

         ```
         <copy>